-Iran vows to defy 'bullying' as U.S. triggers more sanctions
+U.S. reimposes tough curbs on Iran, Tehran hits at 'bullying'

 Diplomats told Reuters last month that a new EU mechanism to facilitate payments for Iranian oil exports should be legally in place by Nov.
 4 but not operational until early next year.

-“We continue to believe that the Iran nuclear deal makes the world a safer place,” British Prime Minister Theresa May’s spokesman said.
-As long as Iran met its obligations under the deal, Britain would be committed to it too.
+In Jerusalem, Israeli Prime Minister Benjamin Netanyahu hailed what he called Trump’s courageous decision in reimposing the sanctions on Iran, an arch-foe of Israel.

-China, India, South Korea, Japan and Turkey - all top importers of Iranian oil - are among eight countries expected to be given temporary exemptions from the sanctions to ensure crude oil prices are not destabilised.
+The eight countries given temporary exemptions from the sanctions to ensure crude oil prices are not destabilised will

-The countries will deposit Iran’s revenue in an escrow account and the funds will be used for humanitarian purposes, according to US officials.
+deposit Iran’s revenue in an escrow account and the funds will be used for humanitarian purposes, according to U.S. officials.

-News of the waivers initially helped lower oil prices early on Monday, since they allow major buyers to import Iran’s oil for a while.
-But Brent crude was steady at $72.83 by 1230 GMT.
-U.S. light crude was 15 cents lower at $62.99.
+Oil prices rose as the sanctions went into effect, with international benchmark Brent crude up by more than $1 to a session high of $73.92 a barrel.
+U.S. crude futures were up about one percent at $63.85 a barrel.

+Prices rallied to near four-year highs in early October on expectations the imposition of sanctions would create a global supply shortage.
+However, news of the waivers last week sent prices lower as top buyers would continue to import Iranian oil.

 Rouhani said even without the waivers Iran would still be able to sell its oil, semi-official Tasnim news agency reported.